 Click here to PIN Easy Vegetarian Pantry Chili!

-This vegetarian pantry chili starts with chopped onions sautรฉed until soft.
 While the onions cook, you drain and rinse the contents of 3 cans, one each of black, pinto, kidney beans.
-Keep going–open a can each of hominy corn, diced green chiles and diced tomatoes, plus a can (or jar) of salsa.
+Don’t stop there.
+Open a can of hominy corn.
+Open a can of diced green chiles.
+Add a can of diced tomatoes.
+Lastly, add a can (or jar) of salsa.

-This quick and easy chili is more than youโd expect for a dinner that comes almost entirely from cans.
-So, grab a can opener, an onion, and a couple spices–youโve got this!
+This quick and easy chili is more than you’d expect for a dinner that comes almost entirely from cans.
+So, grab a can opener, an onion, and a couple spices–you’ve got this!

 What’s in the pantry?

->>>> Open our pantry and youโll always find more than one can of beans, on the same shelf as jars of dried beans.
-Even though canned beans are wicked handy, you may know I prefer to cook beans from scratch.
+- Open our pantry and you’ll always find more than one can of beans.
+They’re right next to glass jars of dried beans.
+Even though canned beans are wicked handy, if I have the time, I prefer to cook beans from scratch.

-(In fact, he most popular recipes here on the blog are 3 how-to-cook-beans in a pressure cooker.
-Like โHow to cook black beans in a pressure cooker“, โHow to pressure cook pinto beansโ, and โHow to pressure cook chickpeas.โ Beans from scratch do taste much better than the ones in a can, and a pressure cooker makes scratch beans freaking easy.
-Even easier, though–canned beans!
+- In fact, the most popular recipes here on the blog are beans cooked in a pressure cooker.
+Like “How to cook black beans in a pressure cooker“, “How to pressure cook pinto beans”, and “How to pressure cook chickpeas.”

->>>> Green chiles and red salsa, theyโre pantry regulars around here too.
-You might like this easy risotto made with chard, pinto beans and green chiles.
-I keep toothy hominy around in case I feel like making butternut squash pozole, my vegetarian riff on classic Mexican pozole.
+- I keep toothy hominy in the pantry for butternut squash pozole.
+This pozole is my vegetarian riff on classic Mexican pozole.
 Make it fast in your pressure cooker or Instant Pot.

 Vegetarian Pantry Chili recipe tips, substitutions and stuff:

 - We garnished our chili with a sprinkle of grated white cheddar cheese.
-To really dress it up, you could garnish with sour cream and green onions.
+To really dress it up, you garnish with sour cream and green onions.

 - Keep it vegan: Top your chili with a few slices of avocado.